VolkerL/spt/README.md

 At the moment it should just be a bunch of logging from Sunshine, mixed with a lot of debug stuff from `debug` and `println` statements in SPT.

+*Note:* Please remember to delete the `.cache` directory that Sunshine creates in your `--project` folder.
+If you don't delete it, your next run will probably not do anything (unless you changed the language files... maybe).

 #### Getting proper output

 To get proper test results you can do two things: